IrfanAhmed8/AI-resumeGenerator-Spring-Boot-/README.md

 # AI Resume Generator

+## Demo Video
+Watch the demo on YouTube-(https://youtu.be/Br1FxZnEunM)

 AI-powered resume builder with a Java Spring Boot backend and a React + Vite frontend.
 Backend extracts structured resume data from a user prompt via an AI API; frontend lets users review/edit,chosse from from multiple templates and download resumes.